takahirohonda/portfolio-site-jekyll/_posts/creative-writing/short-story/2021/2021-03-04-christian.md

 'Ok, if we got a mate called Muhammad, can we call him Jesus, then?'
 <br /><br />

 'Nah, they wouldn't like it.
-The more close-minded the organisation is, the less it has a sense of humor.'
+The more close-minded the organisation is, the less it has a sense of humour.'
 <br /><br />

 'I think you are right.
 Let's call him Buddha, too, then.'